The Dying Art of Cover Letters: How to Write a Cover Letter + Examples

 Paragraph 5: A brief conclusion in which the candidate thanks the reader for his or her consideration, and writes that he is looking forward to a response.

-Here is an example of another skill-based cover letter by an applicant seeking work in consulting:
+Here is an example of another skill-based cover letter with the cover letter formatting by an applicant seeking work in consulting:

 Prompt - Crafting awesome cover letters